 - When the tour is finished, click on the button on the far right of the playback box to save the tour.
 Close the playback box.
 Go back to the first site in the folder.

-Bug report: Unlike the 'Manual Method' (or version 4.2, for that matter), it doesn't start the movie-making process with the first site of the tour; it starts recording wherever GE is at the moment, then goes to the first site.
+Bug report: Unlike the 'Manual Method', it doesn't start the movie-making process with the first site of the tour; it starts recording wherever GE is at the moment, then goes to the first site.

 - Open 'Tools' menu, 'Movie Maker'.
 Select 'A saved tour' and make sure your tour is selected, then select the resolution and FPS.
 Browse to a location to save the file.
 Click 'Create Movie' and you're rollin'.

-Bug report: If it stalled at the first spot when recording the tour, it'll also stall at the first site when making the movie.
+Bug report: If it stalled at the first spot when recording the tour, it'll also stall when making the movie.
 I can't see any way around this except manually snipping off the excess in a video editor.
-No big deal, but certainly annoying.

 Minimizing The Program